Part IV: What Survives

 That is not what happened.
 The confidence never really arrived.
 I live with less certainty than I once performed.

-This is the hope I want the book to hold: not cheerful certainty, not ex-Mormon triumph, not a promise that life after church is simple, healed, rational, and free.
-Life outside Mormonism is still life.
-It still contains divorce, loneliness, appetite, regret, confusion, money, family tension, aging, and the ordinary difficulty of being human.
+Life outside Mormonism still contains divorce, loneliness, money, and aging — the ordinary difficulty of being human.
 It also contains new authorities, orthodoxies, temptations, and ways to surrender conscience while feeling sophisticated.

 So what survives?
 Family survives, without the totalizing script.
 Agency survives, as adult discernment rather than supervised obedience.
 Restraint survives, without taboo.
 Ritual survives, if rebuilt without false claims.
 Music survives, even when the old words no longer mean the same thing.
 Transcendence survives, not as cosmic promotion, but as responsibility for other beings' experience.
 Faith may survive too, if faith means trustful action under uncertainty rather than counterfeit knowledge.